MooersLab/MooersLab/README.md

 This is a significant limitation when it comes to loading large embedded images.
 The developers have and continue to optimize the part of the code base that relies on C for speed so single treading is generally not a hindrance for most uses.

-One group has started a project called `lem` that uses Common Lisp to build a multithreaded text editor similar to Emacs.
+One group has started a 'lem' project that uses Common Lisp to build a multithreaded text editor similar to Emacs.
-Unfortunately, `lem` is not really user-ready in our experience.
+Unfortunately, `lem` is not user-ready in our experience.
 Perhaps, Emacs users will migrate to `lem` someday.
 In the meantime, it is worth continuing to use Emacs, knowing that a multithreading alternative is under development.